 - 1. Have been convicted of a felony or pleaded nolo contendere to a criminal charge, or been held liable or enjoined in a civil action by final judgment, if the crime or civil action involved fraud, embezzlement, fraudulent conversion, misappropriation of property or moral turpitude; or - 2.
 Are subject to an injunctive or restrictive order of a court of record, or within the past five years had any state or federal license or permit suspended or revoked as a result of an action brought by a governmental agency or department, arising out of or related to business activity or health care, including without limitation actions affecting a license to operate a foster care facility, nursing home, retirement home, home for the aged or facility registered under this chapter or similar laws in another state; or - 3.
 Are currently the subject of any state or federal prosecution, or administrative investigation involving allegations of fraud, embezzlement, fraudulent conversion, or misappropriation of property.

 OWNERSHIP OF REAL PROPERTY

-The land on which The Chesapeake is located is fully owned by LifeSpire.
-The improvements, such as buildings, driveways, walkways, landscaping, etc., are owned by The Chesapeake.
+The land on which The Glebe is built is owned by LifeSpire.
 There is an outstanding mortgage on the real estate portion of the facility and its capital assets.

 LOCATION AND DESCRIPTION OF REAL PROPERTY